Mazyod/PhoenixSharp/README.md

 `IMessageSerializer` is the interface that allows you to customize the serialization of your Phoenix messages.

-The library ships with a default implementation: `JSONMessageSerializer`.
+The library ships with a default implementation: `JsonMessageSerializer`.
 It relies on [Newtonsoft.Json][newtonsoft-website] to provide JSON serialization based on [Phoenix V2 format][phoenix-v2-serialization-format].
 The implementation is self-contained in a single file.
 This means, by removing that one file, you can decouple your code from Newtonsoft.Json if you like.

 ### Establishing a Connection